lakshaykamat/data-analysis/Retail Sales Analysis Problem/README.md

 - Create a detailed report summarizing insights and recommendations in a Word document or as a separate sheet in Excel.
 - Include supporting visualizations such as tables, charts, and graphs.
 - Submit all relevant files, including the dataset, Excel workbook, and the report.

----

-Let me know if you'd like additional details or assistance in any part of the analysis process!